What is Epidermolysis Bullosa?

 Epidermolysis Bullosa Simplex

-In mild cases, there is blistering mainly on the hands and feet with little or no scarring.
-Severe cases have more widespread blistering and other serious medical conditions such as blisters in the mouth. and digestive tract.
+In mild cases, the blistering is mainly on the hands and feet with little or no scarring.
+Severe cases have more widespread blistering and other serious medical conditions such as blisters in the mouth or throat.

 Junctional Epidermolysis Bullosa